open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 Now when you make changes to files on your local machine, you are actually making changes to files in your new branch.
 If you switch back to master, the files on your local machine revert to how they were before you made changes, since you are no longer on the new branch created.

 Note: Use `git-branch` to see which branch you are in.
-Master is the default branch and has to be clean of all changes to revert back to.
+Your Master branch is the base working branch.
+It needs to remain untouched just in case you need to revert some changes back to a working version.
 Make sure you are on right branch using `git checkout branch-name` while making proposed changes to your local files and while committing.

 If you're still confused, that's quite alright.
 The data flow of GitHub can be quite challenging at first.
 See this diagram below.
 For better context, the new branch you just made is inside your "Forked Github IO".